dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 With this option, the `Summary` property of the `WeatherForecastWithDefault` object is the default value "No summary" after deserialization.

 Null values in the JSON are ignored only if they are valid.
 Null values for non-nullable value types cause exceptions.
-For more information, see [issue 40922 on non-nullable value types](https://github.com/dotnet/corefx/issues/40922) in the dotnet/corefx repository on GitHub.

 ## Utf8JsonReader, Utf8JsonWriter, and JsonDocument